-Industry placements and the financial support sold Caitlin on studying software engineering at UTS.
+Industry placements combined with financial support sold Caitlin on studying at UTS.

 Caitlin Murphy’s journey into software engineering was influenced by her passion for Information Process Technology (IPT) and the guidance of her Year 9 IPT teacher.